 - Once arranged, contact apprenticeship staff at your local Employment Ontario office.

 - An employment and training consultant will arrange a meeting at the workplace to assess the ability of the training sponsor or employer to train and assess the person, prepare the training agreement or contract, and initiate the training.
 Training agreements between apprentices and their training sponsor or employer are prepared by an Employment Ontario employment and training consultant.
 In accordance with legislation, each training agreement is an individualized contractor training plan between a person who wants to learn a skilled trade, and the training sponsor or employer.

-- Once you have received your “Offer of Classroom Training Letter” from the Ministry of Training, Colleges and Universities, you must complete the registration process by contacting Niagara College’s Registrar’s Office.
+- Once you have received your “Offer of Classroom Training Letter” from the Ministry of Advanced Education and Skills Development, you must complete the registration process by contacting Niagara College’s Registrar’s Office.